nicobailon/treemux/README.md

 - **Worktrees** with status indicators (green = clean, yellow = changes, purple = staged)
 - **Recent** - Jump to worktrees in other projects
 - **Orphaned Sessions** - Sessions without matching worktrees

+### Grid View (`ctrl+g`)

+Visual overview of all active sessions:
+- Live terminal previews in a grid layout
+- Sections for sessions and orphaned sessions
+- Available worktrees section (create session with `enter`)
+- Info sidebar with branch, status, and session details
+- Quick jump with number keys (1-9)

 ### Preview Panel